-These Candidates are endorsed by SaveKPFA in 2015:
+Candidates endorsed by SaveKPFA:

 Margy Wilkinson served as Chair of KPFA’s Local Station Board from 2011-2012, Chair of the Pacifica National Board in 2014 and 2015, and as Pacifica’s volunteer Interim Executive Director for nearly a year.
 She is a lifelong activist and organizer, and served as the chief rank-and-file bargainer for a union representing over 17,000 employees in the University of California system.